 Arts therapy is a holistic approach that goes beyond visual art-making.
 Arts therapists work with individuals or groups to improve physical, mental, and emotional well-being.
 They provide therapeutic interventions using a range of arts modalities, including drawing, painting, sculpture, sand, and play, to help people resolve conflicts, develop interpersonal skills, manage behavior, reduce stress, increase self-esteem, and gain insight.

 ANZACATA is the peak registration body for the Asia and Oceanic region and has information about where to find arts therapists, insurance, registration and study.

 Arts therapists work across a range of health settings including private practice, community health, education, hospital, mental health facilities, rehabilitation facilities, correctional facilities, disability sector, aged care and palliative care.
 They may work in a solo practice or be part of a multidisciplinary team.

 When should I see an arts therapist?

-Arts therapy can be helpful for people who cannot verbalise their feelings due to developmental, cognitive or other conditions.
+Arts therapy can be beneficial for anyone, regardless of age, gender, or cultural background.
+It can also be helpful for individuals who find it difficult to express themselves verbally or who may not feel comfortable with traditional talk therapy.
 It can also be helpful for people who over verbalise and avoid their true meanings and messages by over sharing and being consumed by their story.